-All the secondary efficacy endpoints will be analyzed in subjects with baseline blood eosinophil counts $\geq 220/\mu L$ .
-In addition, the two key secondary efficacy endpoints will be analyzed in subjects with baseline blood eosinophil counts $< 220/\mu L$ , $< 150/\mu L$ , $150-219/\mu L$ , $220-299/\mu L$ , $300-449/\mu L$ , and $\geq 450/\mu L$ separately for descriptive purpose only.
+All the secondary efficacy endpoints will be analyzed in subjects with baseline blood eosinophil counts $\geq 220/\mu$ L. In addition, the two key secondary endpoints will also be summarized in subjects with baseline blood eosinophil counts $< 220/\mu$ L, $< 150/\mu$ L, $150-219/\mu$ L, $220-299/\mu$ L, $300-449/\mu$ L, and $\geq 450/\mu$ L separately for descriptive purpose only.

-Change from baseline in pre-dose/pre-bronchodilator FEV1 at Week 56 will be compared between each of the two benralizumab dose groups and placebo using a repeated measures analysis on subjects with a baseline pre-dose/pre-bronchodilator FEV1 and at least one postrandomisation pre-dose/pre-bronchodilator FEV1 in the full analysis set.
+Change from baseline in pre-dose/pre-bronchodilator FEV1 at Week 56 will be compared between each of the three benralizumab dose groups and placebo using a repeated measures analysis on subjects with a baseline pre-dose/pre-bronchodilator FEV1 and at least one postrandomisation pre-dose/pre-bronchodilator FEV1 in the full analysis set.
 The dependent variable will be the change from baseline in pre-bronchodilator FEV1 at post-baseline protocol-specified visits (up to the EOT visit).
-Treatment group will be fitted as the explanatory variable, and eosinophil cohort (220-299/μL or $\geq$ 300/μL), country, background therapy (ICS/LABA, LABA/LAMA, or ICS/LABA/LAMA), visit, the interaction between visit and treatment and baseline prebronchodilator FEV1 will be fitted as covariates.
+Treatment group will be fitted as the explanatory variable, and eosinophil cohort (220-299/μL or ≥300/μL), country, background therapy (ICS/LABA, LABA/LAMA, or ICS/LABA/LAMA), visit, the interaction between visit and treatment and baseline prebronchodilator FEV1 will be fitted as covariates.
 Visit will be fitted as a categorical variable, and the variance-covariance matrix will be assumed to be unstructured.
-If the procedure does not converge then a compound symmetric variance-covariance matrix will be used instead.
+If the procedure does not converge then a compound symmetric variancecovariance matrix will be used instead.
 The model is: